mitchmcdee/LifxController/README.md

 # LifxController

 A simple python app that turns your LIFX lights on and off from the OSX menu bar.

+Currently supports:
-Supports automated discovery and updating of lights.
+  - [x] Automatic discovery and updating of lights
+  - [x] Toggling power of individual lights
+  - [ ] Toggling brightness of individual lights
+  - [ ] Toggling colour of individual lights
+  - [ ] Toggling power of all lights

 Packaged together as an OSX Application using py2app using the supplied setup.py file.